wwivbbs/docs/docs/cfg/displaying_text.md

 Pipe codes are a newer invention on the BBS scene, only around for 20 years or so (maybe longer), and is supported by the majority of BBS software still in existence.
 Pipe code support was added to WWIV in 5.0 beta-1 around October 2002.
-It is a implemented as a vertical bar '|' followed by either numbers orletters to implemente either a color change, formatting change or even user macros.
-Pipe codes may be used in any place WWIV is displaying text to the user in prompts, messages, even ANS, B&W or MSG files.
+It is a implemented as a vertical bar '|' followed by numbers,letters, or some other characters such as '[' and '{' to implement color changes, perform cursor movement perform display manipulation, include session, user or system information into the output.
+Pipe codes may be used in any place WWIV is displaying text to the user in prompts, messages, even in .ANS, .B&W and .MSG files.

+#### Pipe Color Codes

+Two-digit pipe colors are a more widely-accepted "normal" way to define colors.
+If you use them in your messages, they are the most likely to be displayed properly on other systems that might see them (gated subs, etc).

 These are the default 0-9 Pipe colors used in the menu system and other UI pages.
 You uses them by specifying ```|#5``` when you want to start GREEN